Cube Root Of 81 Simplified

 Approaching the Cube Root of 81

 The cube root of 81, denoted as ∛81, doesn't yield a whole number answer like the example above.
 This is because no integer multiplied by itself three times equals 81.
-This doesn't mean we can't find a solution; instead, it means the answer will be an irrational number, meaning it cannot be expressed as a simple fraction and its decimal representation goes on forever without repeating.
+In practice, this doesn't mean we can't find a solution; instead, it means the answer will be an irrational number, meaning it cannot be expressed as a simple fraction and its decimal representation goes on forever without repeating.
 Let's explore how to find this irrational number.

 Method 1: Prime Factorization and Simplification